“Living has has nothing to do with methods. We learn from the seagulls, or from little children, or from growing plants what living means.”

 we are senseless and sense impoverished in our everyday abilities.

-And mostly it begins with having forgotten little things.
+And mostly it begins with having forgotten marvellous little things.

 In my own journey from academic researcher to fiber arts maker, I ventured “out” of the archives, “into” the outdoors, touching rush and grasses and discovering the grace of the willow bough.
-This was all somehow intimately linked to encountering newborns and later linked to how my own sons responded to material matters as toddlers themselves.
+This was all somehow intimately linked to encountering newborns and toddlers or children.
 Astonished by the feel of sand and grass under foot and in hand, frightened shrieking by the tiny flapping wings of ladybirds, delighted by mud larking, excited by the sound of shells and rocks in their pockets, they reminded me of how I once loved to perch in trees and make things with twigs and leaves.

 “We need to project ourselves into the things around us.
 My self is not confined to my body.
 It extends into all things….without these things I would not be myself; I would not be human.”